superseriousbusiness/gotosocial/docs/admin/cli.md

 ### gotosocial admin account demote

 This command can be used to demote a user from admin to normal user.

+!!!
+Warning "Server restart required"

+    In order for the change to "take", this command requires a restart of GoToSocial after running the command.

 `gotosocial admin account demote --help`: